ICAMS/Kanapy/README.rst

 .. _miniconda: https://docs.conda.io/en/latest/miniconda.html

-Once done, create a virtual environment for Kanapy installation and clone the repository to a desired location and install.
+Once done, clone the repository to a desired location, create a conda environment for the Kanapy installation and install.

 .. code-block::